marsch/Architecture/evaluations/Connector(Component)QualityGuidelines.md

 ### Actions

 #### Enrich Object / Lookup
-Given an incoming object, with some information, this type of component will calculate and or add additional relevant information.
+Given an incoming object, with some information, this type of connector will calculate and or add additional relevant information.

 The outgoing object should be the same as the incoming object except that